 - Make sure you’re in Analytics Studio.
-From the app picker at upper right, select Trailhead Data Manager.
+From the app picker in the upper right, select Trailhead Data Manager.
 If you don’t see it right away, scroll down a bit.

 - Click the Refresh DTC Data button.

-- To the right of the dataflow, click .
-This menu allows you to start or schedule dataflows to refresh your data for the app, and upload or download dataflows for your org.
+- To the right of the app, click.
+This menu allows you to immediately refresh your app or to schedule daily refresh.

-- To schedule a daily dataflow, you would click Schedule.
-This opens the Dataflow Schedule window.
-In your own org, you’d schedule the dataflow to run outside normal business hours when nobody is working in the org.
+- To schedule your app refresh, click Schedule.
+This opens the Schedule App window.
+In your own org, you’d schedule the app to run outside normal business hours when nobody is working in the org.

 Your App Is Ready

 Way to go!
-You have your first Tableau CRM app—and you did the Trailhead-only steps to make it into a realistic playground—extra “Bravo” for that.
+You have your first CRM Analytics app.
 Now let’s see what all the excitement is about!

 - Go back to Analytics Studio by opening the App Launcher ( ).